Only way back for PTI is if it offers earnest apology, forgoes politics of anarchy: DG ISPR

 ‘Plot to kill Chinese engineers in Pakistan hatched in Afghanistan’

-The DG ISPR started the press briefing by addressing the tensions with Afghanistan and attacks mounted by terrorists from its soil into Pakistan.
+The DG ISPR began the press briefing by addressing the tensions with Afghanistan and attacks mounted by terrorists from its soil into Pakistan.

 He said the plot that killed five Chinese engineers in an attack on a convoy in Bisham tehsil of Khyber Pakhtunkhwa’s Shangla on March 26 was hatched in Afghanistan.